Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 ### Package each application

-Your Service Fabric cluster will target each application by referencing a `.sfpkg` in a storage account you will create in the next section.
+Your Service Fabric cluster will target each application by referencing a `.sfpkg` in a storage account.
 First, you need to target your application images and create the package files.

-1. In `sfmitestsystem/ApplicationManifest.xml`, fill in the values for your Azure Container Registry name and password in
+1. In `sfmitestsystem/ApplicationManifest.xml` and `sfmitestuser/ApplicationManifest.xml`, fill in the values for your Azure Container Registry name and password in
 ```xml
 <RepositoryCredentials AccountName="<ACR_NAME>" Password="<found in Access keys page of registry in Portal>" PasswordEncrypted="false"/>
 ```